travelogues/travelogues.github.io/_posts/2019-04-15-library_data_research.md

 ---
-title: Library Data for research projects: from the Travelogues project point of view
+title: "Library Data for research projects: from the Travelogues project point of view"
 share: true
 ---